 Mission of The HBCU Career Center

-I started The HBCU Career Center in 2007.
-It was for me a continuation of the work I had done for many years writing, training and coaching on career, workplace, employment and human resources issues to support the professional development of diverse audiences often not represented and priced out of the marketplace for professional career management services.
-We focus on three main goals:
+I started The HBCU Career Center as a continuation of the work I had done for many years writing, training and coaching on career, workplace, employment and human resources issues to support the professional development of diverse audiences often not represented and priced out of the marketplace for professional career management services.
+We focus on a few main goals:

 - #ReSkillAmerica: Develop and proliferate a culture of understanding of the role the Black community, primarily through HBCU’s, has played in shaping and developing a diverse, professional US workforce.